PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 }

-The SFMSEALWRAPPER macro prohibits the developer from creating an instance of wrapper class.
+The SFMSEALWRAPPER macro prohibits the developer from copying an instance of wrapper class.

 SFMSEALWRAPPER(Class)